 To hurt them."

-Getting Over It With Bennett Foddy is a game built out of recycled assets by Foddy in which you must climb over a mountain of garbage using only a sledgehammer.
+Getting Over It With Bennett Foddy is a platform game built out of recycled assets by Foddy in which you must climb over a mountain of assorted garbage using only a sledgehammer.
 The climber is nothing more than a torso sticking out of a cauldron, and as such, can slide off surfaces and has no ability to jump and climb himself.
-Similar to QWOP, this is a game about having very inconvenient controls for the task at hand, but it is a much, much longer game.
+Similar to QWOP, this is a game about having very awkward and unreliable controls for the task at hand, but it is a much, much longer game.

 The game is designed to be frustrating; a few mistakes can send you plummeting all the way back down the mountain to where you started the game.
 And given the awkwardness of the controls, and the difficulty of scaling many sections, this is likely to happen many, many times over the course of the game.

 Overlaying the game is narration by Bennett Foddy himself, discussing video game design, musing about disposable culture, and talking about the game that inspired Getting Over It, a 2002 B-game called Sexy Hiking.
 Sometimes, when the player falls far enough, Foddy gives the player some words of encouragement.